Programs

 Agriculture

 Sheriff’s Meadow has conserved many acres of farmland already and we will continue to do so.
-In some cases, Sheriff’s Meadow Foundation has been given land that has been farmed for years, or land that has potential for farming.
-In other cases, Sheriff’s Meadow Foundation has been given or has purchased conservation restrictions over agricultural land.
+In some cases, we have been given land that has been farmed for years, or land that has potential for farming.
+In other cases, Sheriff’s Meadow has been given or has purchased conservation restrictions over agricultural land.

 Where possible, Sheriff’s Meadow also makes available land for use by island farmers.
-In some cases, Sheriff’s Meadow Foundation leases portions of its properties to farmers.
-In other cases, Sheriff’s Meadow Foundation works with local farmers to manage natural, open areas by allowing livestock to graze these areas.
+In some cases, we lease portions of our properties to farmers.
+In other cases, Sheriff’s Meadow works with local farmers to manage natural, open areas by allowing livestock to graze these areas.